informatics-isi-edu/synspy/README.md

 Do not be alarmed by the copious diagnostic outputs streaming out on the console.
 Did we mention this is experimental code?

+### Detecting Nuclei

+Follow the same procedure as above, except set the environment variable `SYNSPY_DETECT_NUCLEI=true` when launching the `synspy-viewer` application.
+This changes the size of the footprints used for scale-sensitive blob detection, so that large nuclei scale blobs are detected and classified instead of small synapse-scale blobs.

+### Registering Two Images

+We have only rudimentary support for registering multiple images for expert users:

+1. Acquire two images, such as a *before* and *after* image of the same tissue.
+2. Detect nuclei using the previously described method and dump two segment lists such as `nuclei-before.csv` and `nuclei-after.csv` with manually classified features.
+3. Filter the dumped lists to only include manually classified features, e.g. those with `override` column values of `7`.
+4. Run the `synspy-register` tool
+  - `synspy-register nuclei-before.csv nuclei-after.csv`
+5. View the resulting alignment and judge quality.
+6. Capture the transformation matrix printed to standard output if desired.

+The transformation matrix can be applied the second image or its features (the *after* image in this example).
+We do not currently provide any tools to do this transformation since there are too many choices depending on your goals.
+We do not in general recommend resampling the source image grid since a typical anisotropic microscope image will be greatly degraded by a rotation.

 ### Environment Parameters